RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

  ## 4. Remove Rows and Columns if necessary or if they are for no use

 /* As I will work with the total_laid_off, percentage_laid_off and funds_raised_millions data in the PART 2
-of this project so if I have rows where both of these columns are missing then that row is for no use for us */
+of this project so if I have rows where both of these columns are missing then that row is for no use to us */

 ### Checking for missing values in all of those columns